sivaaninraj/100DaysOfCoding-Python/README.md

 13. [Given three integers, print the least of them.](Day013.md)
 14. [Write a program that receives a number on the input.
 If the number is a multiple of 3, it prints "Jugs".
+Otherwise, it prints the number.
+](Day014.md)
+15. [Write a program that receives a number on the input.
+If the number is a multiple of 3, it prints "Jugs".
 If the number is a multiple of 5, it prints "Mugs".
 If the number is a multiple of both 3 and 5, it prints "JugsMugs".
 Otherwise, it prints the number.](Day014.md)
-15. [Write a program that receives a number on the input.
+16. [Write a program that receives a number on the input.
 If the number is a multiple of 3, it prints "Jugs".
 If the number is a multiple of 5, it prints "Mugs".
 If the number is a multiple of 7, it prints "Pugs".